Lunisolar calendar

-A lunisolar calendar is a calendar in many cultures, that combines monthly lunar cycles with the solar year.
+A lunisolar calendar is a calendar that combines monthly lunar cycles with the solar year.
 As with all calendars which divide the year into months, there is an additional requirement that the year have a whole number of months (Moon cycles).
 The majority of years have twelve months but every second or third year is an embolismic year, which adds a thirteenth intercalary, embolismic, or leap month.

+Lunisolar calendars are found in many cultures.
 In contrast to purely lunar calendars such as the Islamic calendar, lunisolar calendars have additional intercalation rules that reset them periodically into a rough agreement with the solar year and thus with the seasons.